 peeled cucumber, for garnish

-blueberry sea salt, for garnish (see recipe below), or substitute regular salt
+blueberry sea salt (see recipe how-to), for garnish or substitute regular salt

 Prepare a rocks glass by running a lime around the rim and coating it with the blueberry salt.
 Or, paint a section of the glass with lime, and sprinkle with salt.
 (The salt will only adhere to where you have the lime.)
 Fill the glass with ice.